 The links below will lead you to other U3A resources, other opportunities for continuing education in Canberra and a number of websites offering resources for senior Australians.

-Brindabella Orchestra, formerly known as the U3A Orchestra, was established to provide a musical outlet for orchestral musicians in a relaxed and friendly environment.
-The Orchestra presents three public concerts a year, generally in May, September and November.
+The Brindabella Orchestra (formerly known as the U3A Orchestra) is an activity of the U3A Canberra.
+It was established to provide a musical outlet for orchestral musicians in a relaxed and friendly environment.
+The Orchestra aims to present three public concerts a year, generally in May, August and November.

 - U3A Alliance Australia (U3AAA)

 U3AAA was formed in 2010 to enable Australian based U3A organisations to further the movement's interests and provide an opportunity to utilise accumulated knowledge and experience at a national level.